Sections

 22. Click OK.

-23. Note that you now have a three column section followed by a two column section.
+23. Note that you now have a three column Section followed by a two column Section.

-24. Note that the section break was inserted in the middle of your paragraph, even in the middle of a sentence!
+24. Note that the Section break was inserted in the middle of your paragraph, even in the middle of a sentence!

 The Column set up in Word is the equivalent to "Snaking columns" in Word Perfect.
 To get parallel columns in Word you would use Tables.